paxtonfitzpatrick/paxtonfitzpatrick.github.io/index.md

     background_style: bg-primary
     title: Research
     pane_type: publication-cards.html
-    before_text: >+
+    before_text: >
-     My research uses natural language processing and other machine learning techniques to study learning and memory.

-     I'm particularly interested in how episodic memories change over time, and how different features of an experience impact how well we remember it.
-    all_after_text: '&dagger;denotes equal contribution'
+     My research uses language models to capture how our memories preserve, distort, and compress the external world, and to identify the neural mechanisms that compute these transformations.<br/><br/>I'm particularly interested in how episodic memory compresses the temporal structure of an experience, and how that compression is warped over time.
     panes:
       - title: Manuscripts
         filter: manuscript